What Is Drywalling?

 A Brief History of Drywall

-Drywall was originally known as Sackett Board, after its inventor, Augustine Sackett.
+I originally knew drywall as Sackett Board, after its inventor, Augustine Sackett.

 It was patented in 1894 and was intended as a labor-saving substitute for traditional plaster.

-In 1909, Sackett’s invention was bought by the US Gypsum Company (USG).
+In 1909, the US Gypsum Company (USG bought Sackett’s invention).

 Which remains North America’s largest producer of drywall panels today.